-- Salary Deferrals and After-Tax Contributions.
-You are always 100% vested in your Salary Deferrals and After-Tax Contributions.
-In other words, you have complete ownership rights to any Salary Deferrals or After-Tax Contributions under the Plan. - Matching Contributions and Employer Contributions.
+- Salary Deferrals.
+You are always 100% vested in your Salary Deferrals.
+In other words, you have complete ownership rights to your Salary Deferrals under the Plan. - Matching Contributions and Employer Contributions.
 You become vested in your Matching Contribution and Employer Contribution accounts in accordance with the "vesting schedule" set forth in the Plan.
 Under this vesting schedule, you will have an ownership interest in your Matching Contributions and Employer Contributions based on the number of Years of Vesting Service you complete.
 Based on the number of years you work for us, your vested percentage is as follows:

 Years of Vesting Service Vested percentage

-1 0%
+1 20%

-2 50%
+2 40%

 3 100%

 4 100%

 5 100%

 6 or more 100%

 - Other contributions.
 In addition, certain special contributions that are made to the Plan on your behalf will always be 100% vested.
 If any of these special contributions are made to the Plan, you will always have an immediate ownership interest in such contributions.
-Examples of special contributions that may be made to the Plan include: - Qualified Nonelective Employer Contributions (QNECs) - Qualified Matching Contributions (QMACs) - Rollover Contributions
+Examples of special contributions that may be made to the Plan include: - Qualified Nonelective Employer Contributions (QNECs) - Rollover Contributions